 Posting isn’t enough.
 You need to post strategically.
 Here’s what’s working right now:

 Document posts and carousels.
 They get more reach.
 More saves.
 More engagement.
 They educate without requiring a click.
+Structure them as swipe files or playbooks that can be consumed entirely in-feed.

 The algorithm rewards engagement.
 So create content that sparks conversation.
 Ask questions.
 Take positions.
 Be memorable.